Burlington, Ohio

-Burlington is an unincorporated community and census-designated place (CDP) in Lawrence County, Ohio, United States.
-The population was 2,676 at the 2010 census.
-Burlington is a part of the Huntington-Ashland, WV-KY-OH, Metropolitan Statistical Area (MSA).
-As of the 2010 census, the MSA had a population of 287,702.
-The community is situated between the villages of South Point and Chesapeake.
-Its other neighbor is Huntington, West Virginia, which lies across the Ohio River; it is connected via the West Huntington Bridge.
+Burlington is an unincorporated community and census-designated place in Lawrence County, Ohio, United States, along the Ohio River.
+The population was 2,416 at the 2020 census.
+Connected to neighboring Huntington, West Virginia and connected via the West Huntington Bridge over the Ohio River, it is part of the Huntington–Ashland metropolitan area.
 Burlington was once the leading community of Lawrence County, being the first county seat and the location of the county's first post office.
+“The Memory Man” by David Baldacci takes place in Burlington.
+The main character is Amos Decker.
+There are 7 books in this series.

 History

 Beginning in 1817, Burlington was the first and previous county seat of Lawrence County, and its post office the only one in the county until 1821.

-Name

-Burlington was named after Burlington, Vermont.
+The town was named after Burlington, Vermont.

-National Register of Historic Places

 The Burlington 37 Cemetery, the William C. Johnston House and General Store, and the Old Lawrence County Jail, all located in Burlington, are listed on the National Register of Historic Places, as is the nearby Macedonia Church.